 How The King Firm Can Help After an Uber or Lyft Accident in Tifton

 An accident can put you in a tough spot.
 When Uber or Lyft are involved, the situation can quickly become more complicated.
 That’s because confusing insurance rules can make it difficult to know where to turn for compensation – and insurance companies will do anything they can to downplay your losses when a high-dollar commercial insurance policy is at stake.

 Let our Tifton personal injury attorneys put years of experience to work for you.
-Our team is led by one of the most experienced civil trial lawyers in South Georgia.
+Our team is led by one of the most experienced civil trial lawyers in Georgia.
 We’ve consistently been rated by Super Lawyers for superior legal representation.

 When you hire one of our lawyers, you’ll gain an advocate to:

 - Identify the at-fault parties and sources of insurance compensation